shirish93/shirish93.github.io/_ideas/2024-03-15-marcha-marketization.md

 **Join us on an extraordinary expedition**, traversing diverse landscapes and collaborating with local communities, ethnic cultural organizations, and even government bodies.
 You'll journey into the heart of traditional kitchens, learning from generations-old wisdom as you meticulously record the whispers of each unique marcha variation.
 Each ingredient, each step, each murmured secret becomes a woven thread in a tapestry of cultural and scientific discovery.

-But collecting recipes is just the beginning.**Delve deeper** as we meticulously recreate each variation with the expertise of our master chhyang brewer.
+But collecting recipes is just the beginning.**Explore deeper** as we meticulously recreate each variation with the expertise of our master chhyang brewer.
 Each meticulously recreated chhyang becomes a bridge between tradition and science, allowing you to analyze its properties, distinct flavors, and the cultural significance whispered within.

 **Experience the symphony of flavors through a captivating sensorial journey**.
 In a double-blind taste test, guided by relevant adjectives, you'll become a translator of chhyang's language, offering objective descriptions that unravel its hidden depths.
 Meanwhile, agar cultures unveil the orchestra of microbes within each marcha, revealing the incredible diversity that defines Nepal's unique fermentation heritage.